-If the government of the Republic of Cuba views the changes to United States regulations as a means to influence the political process in the United States, likely will be increases in purchases of products under provisions of the TSREEA, CDA and Obama Administration Initiatives including telecommunications equipment; building materials/supplies and agricultural equipment and supplies to and through authorized entities.

-The government of the Republic of Cuba may determine greater leverage exists from not increasing purchasing levels as a means of encouraging impacted United States-based parties to seek further regulatory and legislative changes.
-Members of Congress, Governors, and other political actors will increase their visits to the Republic of Cuba as media coverage will be generous.
-However, if too many visitors return without commitments for purchases of products manufactured in their respective states, the media's generosity will lessen... as may that of the political actors and, eventually, the companies.
+If the government of the Republic of Cuba views the changes to United States statutes andregulations as a means to influence the political process in the United States, likely will be increases in purchases of products under provisions of the TSREEA, CDA and Obama Administration Initiatives including telecommunications equipment; building materials/supplies and agricultural equipment and supplies to and through authorized entities.
+The government of the Republic of Cuba has often determined that greater leverage exists from not increasing purchasing levels as a means of encouraging impacted United States-based parties to seek further regulatory and legislative changes.
+Members of Congress, Governors, and other political actors have visited the Republic of Cuba as media coverage was generous.
 With Venezuela's increasing commercial and economic challenges, the government of the Republic Cuba has less financial support, and other actors (Russia, China, Brazil, Iran, etc.) do not have the focus to replace Venezuela as benefactors of significance.
 Thus, the government of the Republic of Cuba may be entering a period of cautiousness and a full-on re-engagement with the United States may become problematic while the policy of the government of the United States remains to seek commercial, economic and political change within the Republic of Cuba.

 The primary reasons for the cumulative reduction in United States exports to the Republic of Cuba 1) lack of foreign exchange due to commercial and economic decisions of the government of the Republic of Cuba which lessen its ability to earn foreign exchange.
-2) financial largess of the government of Venezuela lessens the interest of the government of the Republic of Cuba to purchase products from the United States, regardless of cost, quality, or delivery considerations.
+2) financial largess of the government of Venezuela lessens the interest of the government of the Republic of Cuba to purchase products from the United States, regardless of cost, quality, or delivery considerations; financial benefits from Venezuela have decreased substantially during the last three years.
 3) financial largess of the government of the People's Republic of China lessens the interest of the government of the Republic of Cuba to purchase products from the United States, regardless of cost, quality, or delivery considerations.
 4) re-emergence and/or continuation of import relationships (barter, substantial credits, political motivation) with the governments of Brazil, Argentina, Vietnam, Mexico, Spain, Mexico, Canada, Russia, Iran, New Zealand, and France amongst other countries.
-5) preference to purchase products from government-controlled entities, which provide more favorable payment terms and less publicity when payment terms are not honored, which is expected given the lack of foreign exchange of the government of the Republic of Cuba.
-6) efforts (which had been successful, but had lessened in their effectiveness) by the government of the Republic of Cuba to increase the motivation of United States-based companies, organizations; state and local government representatives; and Members of the United States Congress to be more visible in their lobbying efforts for changes in United States policy, law, and regulations.
+5) preference to purchase products from government-controlled entities, which provide more favorable payment terms and less publicity when payment terms are not honored.
+6) efforts (which had been successful but had lessened in their effectiveness) by the government of the Republic of Cuba to increase the motivation of United States-based companies, organizations; state and local government representatives; and Members of the United States Congress to be more visible in their lobbying efforts for changes in United States policy, law, and regulations.

-Government of Vietnam-operated Vinafood 1 and Vinafood 2 have provided payment terms to Republic of Cuba government-operated Alimport to two years to pay for rice (25% to 30% broken).
-United States producers can provide this product; payment terms, however, without the use of government programs, would be cash-on-delivery to 30 days; and for credit-worthy customers, generally not exceed sixty days to ninety days.
+Government of Vietnam-operated Vinafood 1 & Vinafood 2 have provided payment terms to Republic of Cuba government-operated Alimport of two (2) years to pay for rice (25% to 30% broken).
+United States producers can provide this product; payment terms without government programs would be cash to 30 days; and for credit-worthy customers, generally not exceed sixty (60) days to ninety (90) days.